 - Turn off heat and whisk in sugar, water and vanilla extract until smooth.

-- Poke warm cake with a toothpick or skewer in several places all over the cake then pour glaze over cake, allowing it to seep in.
+- Remove cake from the oven and poke warm cake with a toothpick or skewer in several places all over the cake then pour 3/4s of the sauce into the cake, allowing it to seep in.

 Notes

 - Watch the Butter Closely.
-You want it to brown and not burn so it’s a good idea to stay close to the pan while it’s cooking.
+You want it to brown and not burn.
 The butter will first melt and then begin to foam a bit as it cooks.
 Then you will start to see browned flakes appear on the bottom of the pan.
 Cook until it’s an amber color and then remove it from the heat.

 - Do Not Over Mix.
 This is THE key to tender cakes!
 Mixing too much causes the gluten to activate more which leads to a more dense texture.